Consilia Virginia

 Global oil consumption 2025 · ~103–104 million barrels/day (IEA Oil Market Report) US oil consumption · ~20.4 M bbl/day — world's largest consumer (EIA 2025) China oil consumption · ~16.9 M bbl/day (IEA 2025) EU oil consumption · ~12.5 M bbl/day combined (Eurostat / IEA) India oil consumption · ~5.6 M bbl/day — fastest growing demand (IEA 2025) Global natural gas consumption 2025 · ~4,100 BCM/year (IEA Gas Market Report) US natural gas consumption · ~900 BCM/year (EIA 2025) Global electricity generation 2024 · ~30,000 TWh (IEA World Energy Outlook 2024) China electricity generation · ~9,800 TWh — world's largest (NBS China 2024) US electricity consumption · ~4,200 TWh/year (EIA 2024) Renewable share of global electricity 2024 · ~30% (IEA WEO 2024) Global container trade 2024 · ~275M TEUs (UNCTAD Review of Maritime Transport) Global air freight 2025 · ~65M metric tonnes (IATA World Air Transport Statistics) World merchandise exports 2024 · ~$24T (WTO World Trade Statistical Review) Cross-border remittances 2024 · ~$900B (World Bank Migration and Remittances) Global FDI flows 2024 · ~$1.4T (UNCTAD World Investment Report 2024) Global e-commerce 2025 · ~$6.9T in sales (eMarketer / Statista) Internet users 2025 · ~5.5B (ITU Digital 2025) Active mobile subscriptions 2025 · ~8.9B (ITU/GSMA) Global AI investment 2024 · ~$200B+ (Stanford HAI AI Index 2024) Data center power consumption 2025 · ~1,000+ TWh/year (IEA Data Centres report) New business applications US 2024 · ~5.5M (US Census Bureau) New market entities registered China 2023 · ~22M (SAMR) Manufacturing output US 2024 · ~$2.9T (Federal Reserve / BEA) Global semiconductor sales 2024 · ~$627B (WSTS/SIA) Global shipping insurance premiums 2024 · ~$35B+ est. (IUMI) Active computer terminals and devices globally · ~17B+ connected devices (Statista 2025) Global daily internet traffic 2025 · ~600 exabytes/day est. (Cisco Annual Internet Report) Trans-Pacific trade corridor annual value · ~$2.1T (WTO regional data) Trans-Atlantic trade corridor annual value · ~$1.3T (WTO / EU-US Trade report) Global oil consumption 2025 · ~103–104 million barrels/day (IEA Oil Market Report) US oil consumption · ~20.4 M bbl/day — world's largest consumer (EIA 2025) China oil consumption · ~16.9 M bbl/day (IEA 2025) EU oil consumption · ~12.5 M bbl/day combined (Eurostat / IEA) India oil consumption · ~5.6 M bbl/day — fastest growing demand (IEA 2025) Global natural gas consumption 2025 · ~4,100 BCM/year (IEA Gas Market Report) US natural gas consumption · ~900 BCM/year (EIA 2025) Global electricity generation 2024 · ~30,000 TWh (IEA World Energy Outlook 2024) China electricity generation · ~9,800 TWh — world's largest (NBS China 2024) US electricity consumption · ~4,200 TWh/year (EIA 2024) Renewable share of global electricity 2024 · ~30% (IEA WEO 2024) Global container trade 2024 · ~275M TEUs (UNCTAD Review of Maritime Transport) Global air freight 2025 · ~65M metric tonnes (IATA World Air Transport Statistics) World merchandise exports 2024 · ~$24T (WTO World Trade Statistical Review) Cross-border remittances 2024 · ~$900B (World Bank Migration and Remittances) Global FDI flows 2024 · ~$1.4T (UNCTAD World Investment Report 2024) Global e-commerce 2025 · ~$6.9T in sales (eMarketer / Statista) Internet users 2025 · ~5.5B (ITU Digital 2025) Active mobile subscriptions 2025 · ~8.9B (ITU/GSMA) Global AI investment 2024 · ~$200B+ (Stanford HAI AI Index 2024) Data center power consumption 2025 · ~1,000+ TWh/year (IEA Data Centres report) New business applications US 2024 · ~5.5M (US Census Bureau) New market entities registered China 2023 · ~22M (SAMR) Manufacturing output US 2024 · ~$2.9T (Federal Reserve / BEA) Global semiconductor sales 2024 · ~$627B (WSTS/SIA) Global shipping insurance premiums 2024 · ~$35B+ est. (IUMI) Active computer terminals and devices globally · ~17B+ connected devices (Statista 2025) Global daily internet traffic 2025 · ~600 exabytes/day est. (Cisco Annual Internet Report) Trans-Pacific trade corridor annual value · ~$2.1T (WTO regional data) Trans-Atlantic trade corridor annual value · ~$1.3T (WTO / EU-US Trade report)

-US federal budget FY2025 · ~$6.75T (OMB) US national debt 2025 · ~$36T+ (US TreasuryDirect) Federal deficit FY2024 · ~$1.83T (CBO) Interest on national debt FY2025 · ~$950B (CBO projection) US federal civilian employees · ~3.0M (OPM 2024) State and local government employees · ~20M (BLS) Federal departments and major agencies · ~430 (USAGov) Registered federal contractors (active) · 300,000+ (SAM.gov 2024) Federal contracts awarded FY2024 · ~$759B (USASpending.gov) Defense contract spending FY2024 · ~$423B (DoD) US law enforcement agencies · ~18,000 (Bureau of Justice Statistics) Sworn law enforcement officers US · ~700,000 (BJS 2022) State and local elected officials US · ~500,000+ (US Census) US congressional seats competed per cycle · 535 (House + Senate) State legislative seats per cycle · ~7,300 (NCSL) Total US elections at all levels per year · est. 100,000+ (FEC/NCSL) Political campaign spending 2024 cycle · ~$16B (OpenSecrets) Presidential race spending 2024 · ~$5.7B (OpenSecrets) Congressional race spending 2024 · ~$5.1B (OpenSecrets) Federal PACs registered 2024 · ~11,000 (FEC) Super PAC spending 2024 cycle · ~$3.2B (OpenSecrets) Registered lobbyists US 2024 · ~11,800 active (Senate LDA) Federal lobbying spending 2024 · ~$4.4B (OpenSecrets) Federal programs in operation · ~2,300+ (USASpending.gov) Active federal advisory committees · ~1,000 (GSA FACA database) US foreign assistance budget FY2025 · ~$68B (USAID/State Dept) US Senate-confirmed executive positions · ~1,200 (Partnership for Public Service) Foreign nationals on US student visas FY2024 · ~1.06M (DHS SEVIS) Federal grants awarded FY2024 · ~$1.2T (USASpending.gov) US registered voters 2024 · ~168M (EAC) US federal budget FY2025 · ~$6.75T (OMB) US national debt 2025 · ~$36T+ (US TreasuryDirect) Federal deficit FY2024 · ~$1.83T (CBO) Interest on national debt FY2025 · ~$950B (CBO projection) US federal civilian employees · ~3.0M (OPM 2024) State and local government employees · ~20M (BLS) Federal departments and major agencies · ~430 (USAGov) Registered federal contractors (active) · 300,000+ (SAM.gov 2024) Federal contracts awarded FY2024 · ~$759B (USASpending.gov) Defense contract spending FY2024 · ~$423B (DoD) US law enforcement agencies · ~18,000 (Bureau of Justice Statistics) Sworn law enforcement officers US · ~700,000 (BJS 2022) State and local elected officials US · ~500,000+ (US Census) US congressional seats competed per cycle · 535 (House + Senate) State legislative seats per cycle · ~7,300 (NCSL) Total US elections at all levels per year · est. 100,000+ (FEC/NCSL) Political campaign spending 2024 cycle · ~$16B (OpenSecrets) Presidential race spending 2024 · ~$5.7B (OpenSecrets) Congressional race spending 2024 · ~$5.1B (OpenSecrets) Federal PACs registered 2024 · ~11,000 (FEC) Super PAC spending 2024 cycle · ~$3.2B (OpenSecrets) Registered lobbyists US 2024 · ~11,800 active (Senate LDA) Federal lobbying spending 2024 · ~$4.4B (OpenSecrets) Federal programs in operation · ~2,300+ (USASpending.gov) Active federal advisory committees · ~1,000 (GSA FACA database) US foreign assistance budget FY2025 · ~$68B (USAID/State Dept) US Senate-confirmed executive positions · ~1,200 (Partnership for Public Service) Foreign nationals on US student visas FY2024 · ~1.06M (DHS SEVIS) Federal grants awarded FY2024 · ~$1.2T (USASpending.gov) US registered voters 2024 · ~168M (EAC)
+US federal budget FY2025 · ~$6.75T (OMB) US national debt 2025 · ~$36T+ (US TreasuryDirect) Federal deficit FY2024 · ~$1.83T (CBO) Interest on national debt FY2025 · ~$950B (CBO projection) US federal civilian employees · ~3.0M (OPM 2024) Public-sector employees, state and local · ~20M (BLS) Federal departments and major agencies · ~430 (USAGov) Registered federal contractors (active) · 300,000+ (SAM.gov 2024) Federal contracts awarded FY2024 · ~$759B (USASpending.gov) Defense contract spending FY2024 · ~$423B (DoD) US law enforcement agencies · ~18,000 (Bureau of Justice Statistics) Sworn law enforcement officers US · ~700,000 (BJS 2022) State and local elected officials US · ~500,000+ (US Census) US congressional seats competed per cycle · 535 (House + Senate) State legislative seats per cycle · ~7,300 (NCSL) Total US elections at all levels per year · est. 100,000+ (FEC/NCSL) Political campaign spending 2024 cycle · ~$16B (OpenSecrets) Presidential race spending 2024 · ~$5.7B (OpenSecrets) Congressional race spending 2024 · ~$5.1B (OpenSecrets) Federal PACs registered 2024 · ~11,000 (FEC) Super PAC spending 2024 cycle · ~$3.2B (OpenSecrets) Registered lobbyists US 2024 · ~11,800 active (Senate LDA) Federal lobbying spending 2024 · ~$4.4B (OpenSecrets) Federal programs in operation · ~2,300+ (USASpending.gov) Active federal advisory committees · ~1,000 (GSA FACA database) US foreign assistance budget FY2025 · ~$68B (USAID/State Dept) US Senate-confirmed executive positions · ~1,200 (Partnership for Public Service) Foreign nationals on US student visas FY2024 · ~1.06M (DHS SEVIS) Federal grants awarded FY2024 · ~$1.2T (USASpending.gov) US registered voters 2024 · ~168M (EAC) US federal budget FY2025 · ~$6.75T (OMB) US national debt 2025 · ~$36T+ (US TreasuryDirect) Federal deficit FY2024 · ~$1.83T (CBO) Interest on national debt FY2025 · ~$950B (CBO projection) US federal civilian employees · ~3.0M (OPM 2024) Public-sector employees, state and local · ~20M (BLS) Federal departments and major agencies · ~430 (USAGov) Registered federal contractors (active) · 300,000+ (SAM.gov 2024) Federal contracts awarded FY2024 · ~$759B (USASpending.gov) Defense contract spending FY2024 · ~$423B (DoD) US law enforcement agencies · ~18,000 (Bureau of Justice Statistics) Sworn law enforcement officers US · ~700,000 (BJS 2022) State and local elected officials US · ~500,000+ (US Census) US congressional seats competed per cycle · 535 (House + Senate) State legislative seats per cycle · ~7,300 (NCSL) Total US elections at all levels per year · est. 100,000+ (FEC/NCSL) Political campaign spending 2024 cycle · ~$16B (OpenSecrets) Presidential race spending 2024 · ~$5.7B (OpenSecrets) Congressional race spending 2024 · ~$5.1B (OpenSecrets) Federal PACs registered 2024 · ~11,000 (FEC) Super PAC spending 2024 cycle · ~$3.2B (OpenSecrets) Registered lobbyists US 2024 · ~11,800 active (Senate LDA) Federal lobbying spending 2024 · ~$4.4B (OpenSecrets) Federal programs in operation · ~2,300+ (USASpending.gov) Active federal advisory committees · ~1,000 (GSA FACA database) US foreign assistance budget FY2025 · ~$68B (USAID/State Dept) US Senate-confirmed executive positions · ~1,200 (Partnership for Public Service) Foreign nationals on US student visas FY2024 · ~1.06M (DHS SEVIS) Federal grants awarded FY2024 · ~$1.2T (USASpending.gov) US registered voters 2024 · ~168M (EAC)

 Carte des États-Unis · 1784